 - Tantra –The operating Instruction of the machine, to deliver a desired output effectively and efficiently.

 The Human body is the most sophisticated Yantra that can ever be, equipped with intelligence that cannot be fathomed and energy that is simply inexhaustible.
-To gain access to this intelligence and energy all the three aspects have to be aligned, balanced, centered and synchronized to absolute perfection, this process is called YOGA and the end result if someone gets it right is YOG implying union with consciousness.
-This is a termed in Sanskrit as “Yog-a-Yog” and in spiritual english language the term coined is synchrodestiny.
+To gain access to this intelligence and energy all the three aspects have to be aligned, balanced, centered and synchronized to absolute perfection, the process of accomplishing this,is called YOGA and the end result if someone gets it right is YOG implying union with consciousness.
+Thus the term in Sanskrit as “Yog-a-Yog” and in Spiritual english language the term coined is synchrodestiny.

 Kindly log onto www.suniltapse.com and leave a comment about this blog and write to me from my website page “Connect with Sunil”.